 Squirrels are my friends and I’ve rescued a number of them, even one that needed vet care with neurological damage after running into a tire of a passing car and being flung into the pavement!
 He lived happily for about four more years in a giant oak tree on my property until he became slower and time or previous damage left him vulnerable; then a hawk took him out!
-He would come right to me like some of the others did and do to get a peanut or let me touch them, while I talk to them!
+He would come right to me like some of the others did to get a peanut or let me touch their heads, while I talk to them!
 (I’ve featured his photo here)

-I kicked myself over that one wondering if one day when he was clinging to the side of a tree and I spoke to him if I should have taken him in at that point as a sheltered animal in need but then I thought how a caged life wouldn’t have been a happy one even if he did love me, and I did help him to go on and live those four years which wouldn’t have happened if I hadn’t intervened; he lived free then died free!
+I kicked myself over this Larry’s eventual demise, wondering if one day when he was clinging to the side of a tree and I spoke to him if I should have taken him in at that point as a sheltered animal in need but then I thought how a caged life wouldn’t have been a happy one even if he did love me, and I did help him to go on and live those four years which wouldn’t have happened if I hadn’t intervened; he lived free then died free!
 That day clinging to the tree at my eye level I guess served as his thank you and goodbye because he never showed up again!
 But a hawk did and was up in the tree a couple of days later in the exact location where we said our goodbye!
 At least we were good friends for a time!

 The initial stay for my injured little friend was the veterinarian wildlife rehab facility I’ve participated with for years.
 The ladies there named him Larry.